 That being said, there are bound to be things that aren’t perfect on a menu this large, and they could probably cut about 10 dishes without anyone noticing.
 The broccoli tabouleh, for example, isn’t something we’d tell anyone to get here.
-It’s not that it’s bad - it’s pretty hard to mess up tabouleh - but adding broccoli to it doesn’t the make the dish any more unique or flavorful.
-And the croquettes could be significantly improved by losing the avocado tomatillo underneath them - there are a bunch of sauces you can order a la carte, like the harissa, that work much better.
+It’s not that it’s bad, as it’s pretty hard to mess up tabouleh, but adding broccoli to it doesn’t make the dish any more unique or flavorful.
+And the croquettes could be significantly improved by losing the avocado tomatillo underneath them—there are a bunch of sauces you can order a la carte, like the harissa, that work much better.

 Even if you’ve walked by Spice Finch, looked in the window, and thought to yourself, “I probably can’t go in there if I’m wearing anything that can go in a normal washing machine,” you should give it another shot.
 You’ll be surprised at how easily you start to feel comfortable here, and you’ll be happy your first impressions were way, way off.